Ketogenic and plant-based diets are by no means incompatible.

 - Nut-based vegan cheese and yogurts like Miyoko’s kitchen vegan nut cheeses

-- Chia seeds and hemp hearts
+- Chia seeds, flax seeds, and hemp hearts

 A note about beans and lentils: Beans and lentils contain protein, but they also are high in carbohydrate content.
 Depending on your personal carbohydrate tolerance, you may be able to introduce some beans and lentils into your diet once you have adapted to nutritional ketosis and gained better blood glucose control.
 It’s best to keep your carbohydrate intake very low until your body adapts to ketosis, and then you can later experiment with adding foods like berries and a small amount of lentils or beans into your diet and tracking your blood sugar response to find your personal carbohydrate tolerance.

 Dr. Stephen Phinney on plant-based low carb protein sources